cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 This mod aims to implement features from the Gradius series as well as from other classic shoot-em-up games.

-For this mod's API, the documentation can be found in the [wiki](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki).
+It contains a fully functional Drone API.
+The documentation can be found in the [wiki](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki).

 ## Installation